(For an update of the following article, please see “Jordan Family Roots Revisited,” posted August 31, 2021)

 Robert Jordan, Sr. (b.
 1755) is the earliest Jordan from whom we can establish a direct and provable line of descent.

 Soon after the start of the American Revolution, Robert Jordan left his home in eastern Virginia and eventually made his way west to the southside Virginia county of Halifax.
 Almost 20 years later, Robert’s presumed younger brother Henry moved to Halifax County and settled nearby.
 The closest village to them of any size was then known as Black Walnut.
-Henry enlisted in the Continental Army from Gloucester County and later resided in King and Queen County before joining Robert in Halifax County.
+Henry had enlisted in the Continental Army from Gloucester County and later resided in King and Queen County before joining Robert in Halifax County.
 It appears probable, therefore, that Robert Jordan Sr. was born in the Middle Peninsula of Virginia, and Robert and Henry may have been sons of the William Jordan who resided in King and Queen County in 1780-82.

 Henry moved to Halifax County in 1797 and bought 120 acres of land on Stokes Creek.
-He later sold this property to his brother and nephew, and in 1807 Henry and his family moved to Tennessee.
+He later sold this property to his brother and a nephew, and in 1807 Henry and his family moved to Tennessee.

 Robert Jordan, Sr. married Elizabeth Church, daughter of Richard Church of Amelia County, Virginia, in 1778.
 Robert and Elizabeth had eleven children, eight boys and three girls, Mary, William, Robert, Elizabeth, Martha, Richard, Samuel, Henry, Elam, John, and Elijah.
 Elijah, my great-grandfather, was their last child.